 Avoiding Overuse

 While useCallback is a powerful tool, overusing it can lead to more complex code without significant performance benefits.
-It’s essential to measure and understand your application’s performance bottlenecks before applying useCallback extensively.
+It’s essential to measure and understand your application’s performance bottlenecks before applying it extensively.

 Common Pitfalls